fishsticksnom/bspwm_config/README.md

 **Wallpapers directory**

-The wallpaper directory contains 3 images, the wallpaper, and 2 more images this images are use with dunst, everytime that bspwm or sxkhd configurations are reload an image will be display using dunst.
+The wallpaper directory contains 3 images, the wallpaper, and 2 more images this images are use with dunst, everytime that bspwm or sxhkd configurations are reload an image will be display using dunst.

 ```bash
 cp Wallpapers /home/your_username_here/Pictures/